 Sometimes your policy may not have a grace period at all and your insurer could decide to send you a cancellation notice.
 When they cancel your policy for no payment, that shows up on your insurance record.
 This is a negative mark on your records that stays for several years.
 The new insurance company that you approach for coverage may surely check your records and know that you were a defaulter.
 They may charge you through the roof or insist that you make a lump sum annual payment.
-Monthly insurance payment method may not be given to you as an option.
+A monthly insurance payment method may not be given to you as an option.

 What Is Grace Period In Car Insurance?

 A grace period is an extra time that your insurer gives you past your normal due date to make a payment.
 This may vary from one insurance company to another and some may not even have one.
 It could range anywhere from 3 days to 30 days as per your insurer.
 Some may charge a late fee with a long grace period while others do not charge a late fee when you make your payment within a short time.

 Your payment history, driving record, age, and gender may be some of the factors that let your insurer give you a grace period.
 They have no obligation to give you a grace period.
 But when you sign up for the policy it will show if there is a grace period on your insurance contract.
 When you make your payment within that grace period then your insurance coverage does not lapse.
 And when you pay a late fee for the grace period it increases the overall price of your insurance policy.
 So, all that haggling for saving a dollar here and there is worthless if you miss your payments.